Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     }
     ```

-To explain the changes:
+    1. We change the field names to match this note type.

-- `generate_on_note_add` ensures that the pitch accent is added upon initial note creation.
+    2. This ensures that the pitch accent is added upon initial note creation.
+        Note that this is technically optional.
+        If you are likely to change the sentence after adding the note,
+        then it is possible to leave this as `false`,
+        and bulk add the furigana later.

-- The change to `fields` changes the field names to match this note type.
+    3. Similarly to the `fields` change, we change this to properly detect this note type.
-- Similarily, the `note_types` changes makes the add-on work with this specific note type.

 <br>